C2SM/spack-c2sm/README.md

 spack info <package>
 spack spec <spec>
 ```
-and building
+and installing
 ```bash
 spack install <spec>
 spack dev-build <spec>
 ```
-a package.
+packages.

 Updating spack-c2sm is in the hands of the user.
 ```bash
 git pull
 git submodule update --recursive
 ```
-After an update we advice to clean
+Before an update we advice to clean your instance
 ```bash
 spack uninstall -a
 spack clean -a
 rm -rf ~/.spack
 ```
-and rebuild.
+After an update we advice to rebuild packages in a new shell.

 ## Command cheat sheet
 |  | Command |